teotenn/blog.teoten.com/content/posts/2022/map_any_region_with_ggplot2_part_I.md

 draft: false
 date: 2022-10-08
 description: "Part I of making maps of any region in the world with R using ggplot2 and maps packages"
-tags: ["maps-app", "R maps", "ggplot2", "Code Visuals", "R functions"]
+tags: ["R maps", "ggplot2", "R functions"]
 categories: ["R"]
 series: ["maps-app"]
 archives: ["2022"]
 ---

-You can find all the posts on this series under the tag [maps-app](https://blog.rwhitedwarf.com/tags/maps-app/).
+This post is part of the series [maps-app](/series/maps-app/).

 You can also find the current state of the project under [my GitHub](https://github.com/teotenn) repo [mapic](https://github.com/teotenn/mapic) (including the Spanish versions).